AdaCore/spark2014/docs/guidance/main.rst

 .. rubric:: unused assignment

+.. index:: Unused assignment

-Flow analysis also detects assignments which store into a variable a value that will never be read:
+Flow analysis also detects assignments which store into a variable a value that is never subsequently read:

 .. code-block:: ada